Y0Coss/docs-fork/pages/manage_and_operate/kms/okms-certificate-management/guide.en-gb.md

 > [!warning]
 >
-> The CSR needs to be in JSON format.
-The CSR file will need to be edited so that there are no carriage returns; rather, `\n` will have to be inserted where the line breaks were previously (see the example below).
+> The CSR must be in JSON format.
+The CSR file must be edited so that there are no carriage returns; instead, `\n` will have to be inserted where the line breaks were previously (see the example below).
 You can also use third-party tools available online to adjust content into the correct JSON format.
 >

 **Example of certificate creation:**